-Theodolite is popular surveying instrument.
+Theodolite is a popular surveying instrument.
 It is a measurement tool with which we can find horizontal and vertical angles.
 It is an electronic device and has sophisticated parts.
-To learn theodolite surveying a surveyor must know the all the parts of theodolite machine.
+To learn theodolite surveying a surveyor must know all the parts of the theodolite machine.
 In the following article, major parts of a theodolite are discussed to make the device well familiar for the surveyor.

 Parts of a Theodolite

 Knowing the parts of a theodolite is important.
 The parts should be accustomed to each other.
-Without regulate of the parts cannot be worked accurately.
+Without regulation of the parts cannot be worked accurately.
 Whenever theodolite uses in sites, each part takes seriously.
-Depends on placing the parts, measuring result could be changed or stabled.
+Depends on placing the parts, the measuring result could be changed or stabled.
 Theodolite consists of some main parts, such as: